talha88001/chip-pk-knowledge-hub/electronics-components/hc-sr04-ultrasonic-distance-sensor-with-arduino-esp32-complete-guide.md

 ![Working Principle](../images/electronics-components/hc-sr04/How%20HC-SR04%20Works%20%28Working%20Principle%29.png)

 The controller sends a 10µs trigger pulse.

-The HC-SR04 transmits an ultrasonic burst, waits for the reflected echo, and calculates the distance based on the time taken for the signal to return.
+The HC-SR04 emits a 40kHz ultrasonic wave and waits for the reflected echo.
+The travel time is then used to calculate the distance.

 ---

 # Arduino Wiring

 ![Arduino Wiring](../images/electronics-components/hc-sr04/HC-SR04%20Arduino%20Wiring%20Diagram.png)

-Typical connections:

 | HC-SR04 | Arduino Uno |
 |----------|-------------|